-Highland Streetboards are stoked to announce the first Streetboard event of the year and the first to be organised by new Events company: Project Streetboard Events.
+Highland Streetboards are stoked to announce the first Streetboard event of the year and the first to be organised by new Events company: Ascent Streetboard.
 The master minds of Paul Nash and Colin Horan have come together to bring us the first in what promises to be an exciting series of events, the Bowl O Rama.

 Sponsored by Drunken Monkey as the headline sponsor with Highland Streetboards also giving support and sponsorship this invitational event has a £500 prize purse and a host of the worlds best streetboarders signed up.
 Spectators get in for a measly £4 so no excuses to miss this spectacle.

 All of us at Highland Streetboards would like to wish you all a Happy New Year.
 Our Director Neil Thomson was prowd to contribute an article to Redpen's end of a decade free online magazine which can be read below:

 UK Championships on 12th of December - See you there!

 FREE HIGHLAND STREETBOARDS T SHIRT IN CHOICE SIZES AND COLOURS FOR EVERYONE WHO ENTERS THE COMP.

 Park Hired by Highland Streetboards so 100% of entry money goes to CASH prizes.

 Complete board set ups for prizes too!

 10/11/6/2016 Highland Beginner Instruction Manual & Learning tool Attachment now included free in box with every Highland Streetboard.
 Click the picture below to view the PDF document: